 Hollywood Studios has been undergoing massive renovations in recent years and now has some of the best attractions in Orlando.
 Don’t miss Star Wars Galaxy’s Edge.

 Disney’s Animal Kingdom was the 4th park to open at Walt Disney World on April 22, 1998.
-It is the largest park in Walt Disney World, covering more than 400 acres.
+It is the largest park in Walt Disney World, covering over 400 acres.

 Other Venues at Walt Disney World